arpitmadaan/istio/Readme.md

 ```console
 kubectl patch svc istio-ingressgateway -n istio-system -p '{"spec": {"type": "NodePort"}}'
 ```
-### For this exercise we will consider example of bookinfo app.
+### For this exercise we will consider example of bookinfo app:
 #### The application displays information about a book, similar to a single catalog entry of an online book store.
 Displayed on the page is a description of the book, book details (ISBN, number of pages, and so on), and a few book reviews.

 #### The Bookinfo application is broken into four separate microservices: